~ $ cat blog/everything-is-a-trade-off.md

 simplicity is a position, not a default

-“keep it simple” is a good advice, but it quietly introduces a trade-off of its own. simple for who? for me today, for me in one year, or for the user?
+“keep it simple” is good advice, but it quietly introduces a trade-off of its own. simple for who? for the reader, the writer, or the editor? for me today, for me in one year, or for the user?

-simple-to-write code is often hard-to-read. simple-to-extend abstractions are often complex-to-code on day one.
+simple-to-write code is often hard-to-read. simple-to-extend abstractions are often complex-to-design.

 so, it depends on what?